-We currently have 7901 items listed in the inventory, in 3219 different locales.
+We currently have 14192 items listed in the inventory, in 6617 different locales, with 2479 associated photos.
 This abandoned donkey boiler is off the side of Hwy 130, West of Laramie, Wyoming.
 It is not in the database.

 Designations are a constant problem.

-United States aircraft: We try to keep the models generic and when drilled down to the item make it specific.
+United States Naval aircraft: We try to keep the models generic and when drilled down to the item make it specific.
 For instance, the Grumman Wildcat is either a F4F or FM2 depending on where it was manufactured.
 In a model search you will only see "Wildcat" and the different versions will show up when selected.
 For those aircraft that have different names for different roles they will also come out in the model selection.
 For example the Recconaissance version will not be included with the Fighter version on the listing.
-That means that you will find five different versions of the F-84 (two under F-84, two under RF-84, and one under XF-84), as each had a different model name.
+That means that you will find five different versions of the F-84: FICON; Thunderflash; Thunderjet; Thunderscreech; and Thunderstreak.

-The US Army is no better, having started their model numbers at M1 for every different type of ordnance/equipment they held in inventory.
+The US Army items have similar challenges, having started their model numbers at M1 for every different type of ordnance/equipment they held in inventory.
 They renumbered their items in 1962 but you can still find duplications like the M114, it is either a Howitzer or a Command and Recconaissance Carrier.
 The Army has started with M1 again with the M1A1 Abrams Main Battle Tank and we still have the obsolete M1A1 120mm Anti-Aircraft "Stratosphere Gun" on display in several locations.

-One of the big problems in a database view for the Army is their Artillery.
+Another of these challenges for the Army is their Artillery inventory serialization.
 In 1962 they updated their model numbers but only added new dataplates on the units during overhaul.
-Newer artillery units can have up to four associated serial numbers: gun (receiver/breach;) carriage; recoil mechanism; and tube (barrel.)
+That means that a person can walk up to two similar guns and find two different model numbers.
+Newer artillery units have multiple serial numbers found on the item.
+We only track four associated serial numbers: gun (receiver/breach;) carriage; recoil mechanism; and tube (barrel.)
 Our US Army reference inventory uses any one of the these as the serial number. ** note: they depend on the end user to record the serial number of the item received.
-In many cases it is the easiest one found. ** We try to include as many of the serial numbers as we can find in order to ensure we have the right item.
-US Army motorized equipment has at least two numbers, the serial/construction number and the registration number.
-If the unit has been rebuilt it will have a second serial number - see M60 Tanks.
+In many cases it is the easiest one found. ** US Army motorized equipment has at least two numbers, the serial/construction number and the registration number.